 The Lillian Carter Award is a wonderful celebration of what is best about the Peace Corps—offering up some of America's best to the world, and bringing the world home to other Americans."President Carter

-The Lillian Carter Award was established in 1986 in honor of former President Carter's mother, Lillian, who served as a health volunteer in India in 1966 at age 68.
-Given out every two years, the award recognizes exceptional Peace Corps volunteers who served at age 50 or over and have continued to advance Peace Corpsí third goal: to promote a better understanding of other peoples on the part of Americans.
+The Lillian Carter Award was established in 1986 in honor of former President Carter's mother, who served as a health volunteer in India in 1966 at age 68.
+This award recognizes exceptional Peace Corps volunteers who served at age 50 or over and have continued to advance Peace Corps' third goal: to promote a better understanding of other peoples on the part of Americans.

 Last updated Feb 10 2015